FreeBSD manual

 | | | with |

-| | | m_a_f_complete_hello_world() |
+| | | m_a_f_complete_hello_world(). |

-| | or :verbose. | |
+| | ::notification | to emit signal. |

-|Properties | Use | Implement #GObject's |
+|Properties | Use | Implement the set_property() |

-|(writing) | m_a_f_set_verbose() | set_property() vfunc. |
+|(writing) | m_a_f_set_verbose() | vfunc of GObject. |

-| | or :verbose. | |
+| | or the :verbose | |

 Client-side usage